 Holding Jennifer's Oscar at the Norton Simon Museum (Oct.
 2010)

-I suppose my profession (a librarian) motivates me to gather and share information.
-I still search for new material on Jennifer Jones and continue to research.
-This is sometimes frustrating since she was about as private as Garbo when it came to her career and private life.
+I suppose my profession (a librarian) motivates me to gather and share information with others.
+Finding information has not always been an easy task.
+She was about as private as Garbo when it came to her career and private life.
 (Most of the information on this site comes from the sources listed here.)

 Most of the gallery materials come from my own personal collection, fellow fans, or